 Does Maca Help Sleep?

 Maca is not typically used to induce sleep.
 However, by providing natural bursts of energy throughout the day, maca may indirectly help you achieve better sleep at night and over time, regulate your sleep-wake cycle.

 Can You Take Maca on an Empty Stomach?

 Yes.
 Taking maca on an empty stomach may help it to absorb more quickly.
 If you have any concerns or sensitivities, we recommend taking maca with food.

 Some believe that many adaptogens work more effectively in the presence of CBD (cannabidiol).
 CBD, like maca, helps us adapt to external stressors, lessening symptoms of anxiety and providing a calming effect.
 CBD can also help us to focus and feel energised.
 Together, CBD and maca may work synergistically with enhanced effects on wellness, but further research is required to support this theory.
 If you wish to try maca with CBD, some brands offer infusions of the two, such as Mission C’s Pre-Workout + CBD oil; an intensely energising combination of broad-spectrum CBD, maca and ashwagandha that is ideal for a pre-workout shot of energy.

 Safety and Risks

-Offering many potential wellbeing benefits, maca is rapidly growing in popularity as a health supplement.
-From increased energy and uplifted mood to boosted libido and better skin health, maca may significantly improve overall sense of wellbeing when taken regularly over several months.
+Offering many potential wellbeing benefits, maca is rapidly growing in popularity as a natural supplement.
+From increased energy and uplifted mood to boosted libido and better skin, maca may significantly improve overall sense of wellbeing when taken regularly over several months.
 However, studies on the effects of maca remain in the preclinical stages and further human studies are required to fully understand the influence of maca on the human body.